ColtonJD/File_Metadata_Microservice/README.md

-#File Metadata Microservice
+#File Metadata Microservice WIP - README Needs Updating
 =========================

-Upload your file are receive a json object with related information
+Upload your image and receive a JSON object with related information

 ##Technologies